APPFL/APPFL/docs/tutorials/firstrun.rst

     :language: YAML
     :caption: Configuration file: appfl/config/config.yaml

-Please find the detail systax for the configuration file in `Hydra <https://hydra.cc>`_.
+Please find details about the syntax for the configuration file in `Hydra <https://hydra.cc>`_.